Lyft's Shared Saver Offers Cheaper Rides but You'll Have to Walk a Little | Digital Trends

 Lyft’s current shared-ride option involves collecting a passenger at their current location, while the new Shared Saver option asks the rider to walk a short distance to meet the car, which will result in an even cheaper fare.

 Uber started testing a similar low-price offering called Express Pool in November 2017 before rolling it out more widely.
-With Express Pool, the Uber app generates “smart spots” that are easy for drivers to reach, and near to a rider’s current location and desired destination.
+With Express Pool, the Uber app generates “smart spots” that are easy for drivers to reach, near to a rider’s current location, and on the way to their desired destination.

 If you’ve yet to join the ridesharing revolution and want to learn more about Uber and Lyft, check out Digital Trends’ in-depth comparison to learn more about each service and find out which one is best for you.